danushreddy7/gp-lab-manual/exno 8.md

 ## Result:

-Thus, landscape, foliage, and landscape material has been created and
+Thus, landscape, foliage, and landscape material has been created and implimented.